 On this page, you can find the drafts of zoning amendment proposals that the Planning Commission is considering, or that the Planning Commission has forwarded to the City Council with a recommendation to adopt.
+Recently-adopted changes to the zoning ordinance are also mentioned here.

 C-1, C-2, and C-3 zone amendments.
 The City Council recently amended the commercial zones ordinance to resolve a variety of use-related issues.
 The new ordinance fixes problems that have arisen from years of no change in the status quo, in an effort to keep up with the changing times.
 See Ordinance 17-35.